ricardoboss/ricardoboss.github.io/content/blog/2020-12-23-its-rocket-science.md

       return {
         width: window.innerWidth,
         height: window.innerHeight,
-      };
+      }
     },

     planetConfig() {
       return {
         x: this.configKonva.width / 2,
         y: this.configKonva.height / 2,
-        fill: 'blue',
+        fill: "blue",
         radius: planetRadius,
-      };
+      }
     },

     rocketConfig() {
       return {
         points: [0, 0],
         x: this.rocketPosition.x,
         y: this.rocketPosition.y,
-        fill: 'green',
+        fill: "green",
         rotation: this.rocketPosition.phi,
-        pointerWidth: 4 * rocketRadius / 5,
+        pointerWidth: (4 * rocketRadius) / 5,
         pointerLength: rocketRadius,
       }
     },
-  }
+  },
 }
 </script>
 ```

 Breaking everything down:

 - the `const` definitions at the top of the script will also be referenced in later code snippets
 - `configKonva` just tells the canvas which width and height it should have.
   In this case, it should fill the whole window.
 - `planetConfig` tells our circle where it should appear (in the middle of the canvas) and some other stylistic things.